cwy20030/ActiGlobe/articles/Circadian-Analysis.md

 While certain circadian measures, such as melatonin, often follow a roughly 24-hour single-phase, human activity pattern is generally fragmented.
-To capture the non-linearity in our activity pattern, it is possible to add additional phase components when using .
+To capture the non-linearity in our activity pattern, it is possible to add more phase components when using `CosinorM`.
 Here, we provided two examples of cosinor models with two phase components, each fitted using OLS or FGLS-based methods.